 The PA Alternate System of Assessment (PASA) is an alternate assessment based on alternate achievement standards.
 This type of test is used to evaluate the performance of students who are unable to participate in the general state assessment (i.e., the PSSA and Keystone Exams) even with accommodations.
 Alternate assessments provide a way for students with the most significant cognitive disabilities to be included in the educational accountability system.
 Achievement descriptions on the alternate assessment are based upon what the state determines as high expectations for students with the most significant cognitive disabilities.
 Achievement standards on the alternate assessment will be different from achievement standards on the general assessment.

 PASA DLM Instruction and Assessment Resource Hub

-, provides that a State must ensure that all children with disabilities are included in all general State and district-wide assessment programs, including assessments described under section 1111 of the ESEA, 20 U.S.C.
-6311, with appropriate accommodations and alternate assessments, if necessary, as indicated in their respective IEPs.
+Both the Individuals with Disabilities Education Act and Every Student Succeeds Act require the participation of all students, including students with disabilities, to participate in statewide testing.
+A State must ensure that all children with disabilities are included in general State and district-wide assessment programs, with appropriate accommodations and alternate assessments, if necessary, as indicated in their respective IEPs.

 In PA, the PASA serves as the statewide alternate assessment for accountability.
 PASA is administered in grades 3-8 and 11 in ELA (includes writing) and Math and grades 4, 8 and 11 in Science.
 The PASA is for students with the most significant cognitive disabilities.